Wrongful Death Lawyer in Portland, Oregon

 • Parents

-In some instances, grandparents, stepparents, stepchildren may qualify as beneficiaries.
+In some instances, grandparents, stepparents, and stepchildren may qualify as beneficiaries.

 What Type of Compensation Can I Pursue During a Wrongful Death Claim?